 Green tea destroys bacteria.
 So it can stop tooth decay.
 It also prevents food poisoning by killing the bacteria responsible for it.
 It kills the bacteria that form dental plaque and improves dental health.

-The polychemical called epigallocatechin gallate (EGCG) in the green tea has wonderful effect on human cells.
-It binds with the CD4 cells and stops the HIV virus from binding to it.
-So the researches are in progress to develop an anti-HIV medication out of green tea.
+The polychemical called epigallocatechin gallate (EGCG) in the green tea has a wonderful effect on human cells.
+It binds to the CD4 cells and stops the HIV virus from binding to it.
+So the researchers are in progress to develop an anti-HIV medication out of green tea.